dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/localization-modes.md

 ### LM_ONED_FAST_SCAN

 Localizes 1D barcodes in a fast mode.
 This mode is designed for reading 1D barcodes in a very fast mode.
-This mode has the following arguments for further cuztomization.

 **Available Mode Arguments:**